-Self Domain Family Domain Community Domain Structural-Institutional Domain Power and Privilege democratic ar constructive ways. • Men aware of the constructive ways. children (recreation, studies, etc.) and enjoy doing so.
-Children are not afraid of their fathers.
-Men use their power to foster opportunities for women and children in the family.
-Women involved in decision Men use their power to foster opportunities for women and children in the community.
+Self Domain Family Domain Community Domain Structural-Institutional Domain Power and Privilege Men believe that power can be used in democratic and constructive ways.
+Men aware of the privileges conferred on them by patriarchy. opportunities for women and children in the family.
+Women involved in decision making on family issues.
+Men use their power to foster opportunities for women and children in the community.
 Women involved in decision making on community issues.
 Authorities use their power to foster opportunities for women and children in the community.
 Women involved in decision making on political issues.
-Violence Men have a broadened understanding of violence that incorporates physical psychological, sexual are patrimonial violence.
-Men reject violence in seand opt for non-viole ways of resolving conflict.
-Men break with macomplicity and questice and challenge the violence of other men. conflict in IPR in constructive, non-violent ways.
+Violence Men have a broadened understanding of violence that incorporates physical, psychological, sexual and patrimonial violence.
+Men reject violence in self and opt for non-violent ways of resolving conflict Men break with male complicity and question and challenge the violence of other men. conflict in IPR in constructive, non-violent ways.
 Men treat women and children with respect.
 Men listen to the ideas and opinions of women and children.
 Women can leave the home without fear of reprisals by Violence is understood as a community (public) matter not a private one Community organisations and members are breaking the silence on violence (speaking out) Community organisations and members are taking collective action against perpetrators of violence.
 Men dedicate time and resources in actions to support access to justice for women survivors of GBV/VAW.
 Authorities adopt practices, polices and plans that acknowledge to need to prevent, punish and eradicate VAW.
 Institutions create opportunity to increase understanding of GBV/VAW and for sensitization of its members.
 Institutions seek technical support to address GBV/VAW Institutions support survivors of GBV/VAW for getting justice GBV/VAW is being addressed within constitutional and human rights framework.
-Sexuality Men talk about sexuali issues with respect ar dignity, not in abusiv derogatory language.
-Men respect the diversexual orientations ar gender identities of otherse.
-Men have respectf their partners to have sex (no coercive sex). • Fathers and mothers provide sexual education for their children.
+Sexuality Men talk about sexuality issues with respect and dignity, not in abusive, derogatory language.
+Men respect the diverse sexual orientations and gender identities of others.
+Men have respectful their partners to have sex (no coercive sex).
+Fathers and mothers provide sexual education for their children.
 Community organisations and members respect all expressions of sexuality (for example LGBT, single women) Community organisations and members openly discuss sexuality issues with respect.
 Authorities promote knowledge of and healthy attitudes to sexuality internally and externally.